subhylahiri/numpy_linalg_extras/README.md

 >>> u = x @ y.t
 >>> v = (x.r @ y[:, None, ...].t).ur
 ```

-## Requirements

-* Python 3.6
-* Numpy 1.15
-* C compiler or prebuilt binaries in `numpy_linalg.gufuncs` (see below)
-* BLAS/Lapack distribution that was present when the binaries were built

 ## Building the CPython modules